 What you should know about impaction colic:

-In the last issue, as you followed along the digestive tract, I have brought your attention to reasons a horse may have colic.
-It may be your horse’s teeth not properly maintained, over feeding at one time or sudden change of feed, or not adequate intake of water.
+As we’ve followed along the digestive tract, I have brought your attention to reasons a horse may have colic.
+It may be your horse’s teeth not properly maintained, over feeding at one time or a sudden change of feed, or not adequate intake of water.
 Not drinking enough water can be simply as a severe weather change.
-Horses drink when weather is warm, but if it suddenly drops overnight to 20 to 30 degrees or lower;the horse does not feel thirsty or hot the next day, so they do not drink adequate amounts.
+Horses drink when weather is warm, but if it suddenly drops to 20 to 30 degrees, or lower overnight, the horse does not feel thirsty or hot the next day, so they do not drink adequate amounts.

 If given mineral oil as a treatment for impaction colic, it may not work because the barrier made in chyme sticking to the mucosal lining.
 The oil is not getting through to the other end and you do not see it being eliminated.
 Also, giving muscle relaxants (NSAIDs) as a treatment for impaction colic will not work because you need the smooth muscles to help with peristalsis (wave like movements) in moving partial digested feed stuffs through.

-SayWhoa! to horses in distress.
-This product assists in reversing the situation to aid in bringing body fluids back into the colon which supples up the mucosal lining which releases the adhering feed stuffs.
+“SayWhoa!” to horses in distress!
+This product assists in reversing the situation and aids in bringing body fluids back into the colon which supples up the mucosal lining enabling release of the adhering feed stuffs.
 Then the ionic solution of calcium plus other natural ingredients aid in promoting smooth muscles needed for peristalsis which assists in elimination of retained stools.
-SayWhoa! has been on the market for some time now and is sold in over 700 stores across the United States.
-It is also available in Canada.
-Why wouldn’t you keep this on hand with a 5 year shelf life, no temperature control and the horse just swallows it with an included oral dosing syringe (even your care taker can give).
+SayWhoa! has been on the market for some time and is available across the United States and Canada.
+Why wouldn’t you keep this on hand; with a 5 year shelf life, no temperature control and the horse just swallows it with an included oral dosing syringe (even your care taker can administer).
 Use as your first defense when you see signs of colic strike.
 For more information, go to www.HorseSenseSolutions.com or call 800-448-8180.
 See why veterinarians recommend this and leading trainers won’t be without it.